 - Views and approaches to geospatial privacy will continue to evolve.
 Geolocation privacy is a complex and multifaceted issue that will engage a variety of interests, including both geospatial and nongeospatial entities.
 Potential statutory or regulatory changes to locational privacy issues have the potential to significantly impact the geospatial community.
-It is likely that legislation will lag behind the changes in technology and behavior. - Capabilities of local, Tribal, regional, and State geospatial resources continue to improve and, in many areas, will provide the best sources for ongoing current and accurate information. - Government policy and private practices will increasingly demand information transparency.
-Data will be considered an integral and accountable part of decision making, including its use in models and forecasts.
+It is likely that legislation will lag behind the changes in technology and behavior. - Capabilities of State, Tribal, regional, and local geospatial resources continue to improve and, in many areas, will provide the best sources for ongoing current and accurate information.
+Integrating these diverse datasets involves conforming to numerous legal and policy frameworks. - Government policy and private practices will increasingly demand information transparency.
+Data will be considered an integral and accountable part of decisionmaking, including its use in models and forecasts.

-Impacts: Proactive approaches are needed to develop consensus terminology, develop policy, and educate citizens and decision makers with regard to geospatial data gathering, dissemination, licensing, and usage practices.
+Impacts: Proactive approaches are needed to develop consensus terminology, develop policy, and educate citizens and decisionmakers with regard to geospatial data gathering, dissemination, licensing, and usage practices.
 Privacy, confidentiality, and security issues must be addressed for sensitive geospatial information, especially when directly linked to personally identifiable information, to protect the interests of both individuals and commerce.
 A priority for privacy policy efforts should be developing consensus on acceptable practices with immediate use.
 Issues at the margins of privacy acceptability should not delay important work to aggregate and utilize geospatial data and services from local to national levels in a timely manner.